lishijie15/CarbonGPT/README.md

 The detailed hyperparameter settings and the training environment of CarbonGPT can be fully obtained in the <a href='#Getting Started'>subsequent sections</a>.

 The power flow calculations for the PTN are conducted using OpenDSS, which enables hour-level carbon emission analysis.
 There are two types of generation: coal-fired units with a capacity of 1 MW and zero-carbon emission units (i.e., PVG and WG) with a capacity of less than 8 MW~\citep{7021901}.
 The PTN exhibits a maximum power demand of approximately 12.46 MW, and a RES penetration rate of 92.5\%.
+The CI~\引用 for the generation units is as follows:

 | Generation Type   | Total Capacity (kW) | GCI (kgCO_2/kWh) |
 | ----------------- | ------------------- | ---------------- |